0x0000d3ad/DosPunks/README.md

  1. `.devsecret` - Deployer mnemonic
  2. `.secret` - NFT recipient mnemonic

- Note that it is *possible* to use the same wallet address, but the deployer address does have some priviledges (see the [Solidity modifier](https://www.freecodecamp.org/news/what-are-solidity-modifiers/) `onlyOwner`).
+ Note that it is *possible* to use the same wallet, but the deployer wallet does have some priviledges (see the [Solidity modifier](https://www.freecodecamp.org/news/what-are-solidity-modifiers/) `onlyOwner`).
 Thus it is better to test any public-facing functionality on a *separate* wallet.

  It is *highly* recommended that you do not use an existing wallet for dev purposes.
 In other words, your dev wallets should be used for dev purposes *only* and do not contain any real assets other than perhaps test net Ethereum.